Searchresults

 Are you allowed to round off partial exam results?
 The answer is straightforward: no!
 Rounding off is only allowed with the final result, not with partial results.
 The Education Tip below explains the details.

-Why Not Round off Partial Results? if the final mark of a course unit consists of … Read more -
+Why Not Round off Partial Results? if the final mark of a course … Read more -

 Read more -